jfantell/DolphinTradingIndicators/README.md

 Demonstrates how to build a hybrid C++/Python package using CMake.
+Read the corresponding Medium article [here]().

 References:
 1. https://www.benjack.io/2017/06/12/python-cpp-tests.html